Chemical bond

-A chemical bond is a lasting attraction between atoms or ions that enables the formation of molecules and crystals.
-The bond may result from the electrostatic force between oppositely charged ions as in ionic bonds, or through the sharing of electrons as in covalent bonds.
-The strength of chemical bonds varies considerably; there are "strong bonds" or "primary bonds" such as covalent, ionic and metallic bonds, and "weak bonds" or "secondary bonds" such as dipole–dipole interactions, the London dispersion force, and hydrogen bonding.
-Strong chemical bonding arises from the sharing or transfer of electrons between the participating atoms.
+A chemical bond is the association of atoms or ions to form molecules, crystals, and other structures.
+The bond may result from the electrostatic force between oppositely charged ions as in ionic bonds or through the sharing of electrons as in covalent bonds, or some combination of these effects.
+Chemical bonds are described as having different strengths: there are "strong bonds" or "primary bonds" such as covalent, ionic and metallic bonds, and "weak bonds" or "secondary bonds" such as dipole–dipole interactions, the London dispersion force, and hydrogen bonding.

-Since opposite electric charges attract, the negatively charged electrons surrounding the nucleus and the positively charged protons within a nucleus attract each other.
-An electron positioned between two nuclei will be attracted to both of them, and the nuclei will be attracted toward electrons in this position.
-This attraction constitutes a covalent chemical bond.
-Because of the matter wave nature of electrons and their smaller mass, they occupy a much larger volume than the nuclei, and this volume keeps the atomic nuclei in a bond far apart compared to the size of the nuclei.